chatox/networks-science-course/practicum/ps03_ipython_notebook_for_c_programmers.md

 # DELIVER (individually)

-At the end of the session, deliver two files: `test.csv` and a clean Python notebook `test.ipynb` containing code to read the file and compute, for each different color, the average age of people having that color, for instance, in the example above, it should print:
+At the end of the session, deliver a zip file containing the file `test.csv`, and a clean Python notebook `test.ipynb` containing code to read the file and compute, for each different color, the average age of people having that color, for instance, in the example above, it should print:

     Average age of red: 28.00
     Average age of blue: 24.00